-Plain-packet cigarettes move closer in AustraliaNovember 10th, 2011 in Health /
+Plain-packet cigarettes move closer in AustraliaNovember 10, 2011 in Medicine & Health / Health

 Australia's world-first plan for plain cigarette packaging inched closer Thursday when the legislation passed through the upper house of parliament.

 But it faces the threat of a legal challenge with British American Tobacco Australia (BATA) saying it will take action once the laws come into effect.

 Under the proposed legislation aimed at reducing Australia's 15,000 annual smoking-related deaths, cigarettes will be sold in drab olive-brown packs with prominent health warnings such as diseased gums and hospitalised children.

 Big tobacco companies argue it is unconstitutional for the government to remove their trademarks and other intellectual property without compensation.

 "The result of BATA's legal challenges could force Health Minister Nicola Roxon to pay tobacco companies billions of dollars for the removal of trademarks, brands and pack space," the company said in a statement.

 The new laws are due to come into effect in December 2012.